tpluscode/tpluscode.github.io/source/_posts/2015-01-27-hateoas-as-if-you-meant-it.markdown

 comments: true
 ---

-For a long time now W3C has been working on [Web Components][wc], the groundbreaking specification, which will dramatically change the way web applications are created.
-Google's own [Eric Bidelman][eric] calls it a [Tectonic Shift][shift] and for good reason.

 Lately I have been considering employing Web Components in my ever-upcoming hobby project.
 The missing piece I haven't found in modern web app frameworks is UI based on application state (think [REST][rest]).
 Typically the UI displayed to the use